chriscarrel/segment-docs/src/connections/spec/financial-services.md

 title: 'Spec: Financial Services'
 ---

-This guide explains how Financial Service companies should send core user and accoun data to Segment.
+This guide explains how Financial Service companies should send core user and account data to Segment.

 ## Overview